 Which Bugs Look Like Fleas?

-There are too many to count!
-But some of the most familiar bugs that look like fleas are flea beetles, flour beetles, bed bugs, snow fleas, aphids, lice, deer ticks, and carpet beetles.
-Identifying these unsightly insects and arachnids is also trickier than it seems – and confusing them is easy.
+Some of the most familiar bugs that look like fleas are flea beetles, flour beetles, bed bugs, snow fleas, aphids, lice, deer ticks, and carpet beetles.
+Identifying these insects and arachnids is also trickier than it seems – and confusing them is easy.

-So – we’re about to classify and identify these creepy crawlers in more detail.
+So – we’re about to classify and identify them in more detail.

 We’ll also discuss several flea varieties you may encounter on the homestead, farm, and ranch.